compomics/moff-gui/README.md

 Description of the fields added by moFF in the output file:

-  - rt_peak : apex peak rt
+  - rt_peak : contains the rt in seconds where the apex peak has been found
-  - SNR :  SNR of the peak
+  - SNR :  Signal-to-noise  of the peak intensity.
+Higher values means that peak intensity is far from the noise level
-  - log_L_R' :  shape of the peak (around 0  means  centered,  log_L_R > 0 means right skewed, log_L_R <0 means left skewed )
+  - log_L_R' :  this gives you the shape of the peaks.
+Values around 0  mean that the peak is centered wheres  log_L_R > 0 and log_L_R   means  respectively right and   means left skewed.
-  - log_int' : log transformed MS1 intensity
+  - log_int' : log 2 transformed MS1 intensity
   - intensity :  MS1 intensity
-  - lwhm" left : width half maximun of the signal in seconds
+  - lwhm" : descending on the left side peak is the first rt value  where the intensity  is at least the 50% of thee apex peak intensity (left width half maximun of the signal in seconds )
-  - rwhm" right:  width half maximun of the signal in seconds
+  - "rwhm" : descending on the right side of the peak  is the first rt value where the intensity is at least the 50% of thea apex peak ( right width half maximun of the signal in seconds)